gitworkflows/devpod/memory-bank/components/local-app.md

 1. Connect to running workspaces via SSH
 2. Forward workspace ports to the local machine
 3. Manage workspaces from the command line
-4. Integrate Gitpod with local development tools
+4. Integrate Devpod with local development tools
 5. Access workspace services from local applications

 ## Related Components